gbdev/pandocs/content/SGB_Functions.md

 In one player mode, the second joypad (if any) is used for the SGB system program.
 In two player mode, both joypads are used for the game.
-Because SNES have only two joypad sockets, four player mode requires an external \"Multiplayer 5\" adapter.
+Because SNES have only two joypad sockets, four player mode requires an external "Multiplayer 5" adapter.

 Changing the number of active players ANDs the currently selected player minus one with the number of players in that mode minus one.
 For example if you go from four players to two players and player 4 was active player 2 will then be active because 3 AND 1 is 1.
-However, sending the MLT\_REQ command will increment the counter several times so results may not be exactly as expected.
+However, sending the MLT_REQ command will increment the counter several times so results may not be exactly as expected.
 The most frequent case is going from one player to two-or-four player which will always start with player 1 active.

 ### Reading Multiple Controllers (Joypads)

-When having enabled multiple controllers by MLT\_REQ, data for each joypad can be read out through JOYPAD register (FF00) as follows: First set P14 and P15 both HIGH (deselect both Buttons and Cursor keys), you can now read the lower 4bits of FF00 which indicate the joypad ID for
+When having enabled multiple controllers by MLT_REQ, data for each joypad can be read out through JOYPAD register (FF00) as follows: First set P14 and P15 both HIGH (deselect both Buttons and Cursor keys), you can now read the lower 4bits of FF00 which indicate the joypad ID for